ppurwanto/github-followers/README.md

 API and providing a service to search a GitHub user and see a list of his/her followers.

+:new: Below extra updates made after the final (2nd) submission are prefixed with this "NEW" icon.

 ## The Problem
 Although it's much simpler to use REST APIs like GitHub's instead of by Web Scraping like I need to do for many other sites that don't have an API, it comes with its